Sports Coach Logo Sports Coach Training Principles Fitness Components

 Many people confuse HIIT with circuit training.
 There are some crucial differences, though.
 HIIT workouts almost always involve cardio-based exercises (running, cycling, rowing, etc.).
 Circuits are more likely to include strength training exercises, with or without weights.

-During circuit training sessions, exercises are performed for more extended periods than HIIT workouts -- usually about 1 minute each -- with very little rest.
-Circuit also does not require a specific intensity; you can vary the intensity to suit your fitness level.
+During circuit training sessions, exercises are performed for longer periods than HIIT workouts—usually about 1 minute each—with very little rest.
+Circuit training also does not require a specific intensity; you can vary the intensity to suit your fitness level.

 Benefits of Cardio